 Website Design Client Contract Basics (and Template)

-Any significant project you produce will mostly likely be accompanied with a contract.
-If you don’t have a boilerplate contract, I suggest you take a look at my most recent sample proposal/contract, which is included in our newly launched Web Design Sales Kit.
+Any significant project you produce will most likely be accompanied by a contract.
+If you don’t have a boilerplate contract, I suggest you take a look at my most recent sample proposal/contract, which is included in our Web Design Sales Kit.

 As the type of projects we took on got more consistent, I eventually distilled my proposal and contract into a single document.
 The primary proposal served as an overview of:

 - Scope of work

 And then I inserted an external link that goes to the legal mumbo-jumbo.
 I’d say if you are producing projects for less than $50,000 this is adequate (however, I’m not a lawyer, so consult one).

 When I was creating my contracts as separate documents, I would invest a lot of time in them.
 I would create an elaborate scope of work sections that doubled as the project plan.
 Here is an older website design contract that I used on a more custom web app project a few years back.
 I think it will be a helpful example for anyone that needs some additional boilerplate.

 Your contract is rarely going to be used in court, if ever.
 Most of the time it allows everyone to get on the same page and make sure there is a real clear agreement on day one.
 If you have to pull the contract out again during a project, it is usually a sign of things to come.

 I personally have never had to go to court, but I’ve had plenty of disputes over agreements and usually, the more detailed the agreement is the better.